 From: San Jose, CA, USA

-Little is known of this short-lived, obscure folk group that issued one single (the haunting 'Saratoga James' b/w 'Just Yesterday') on the small, San Francisco based Onyx label.
-They formed in 1968 and spent most of their time gigging around San Jose and the Bay Area.
-Members included Paul Ziegler (guitar) and Billy Dean Andrus (guitar) who were both long time buddies with Jorma Kaukonen of the Jefferson Airplane.
+Little is known of this short-lived, obscure folk group that issued one single (the haunting 'Saratoga James' b/w 'Just Yesterday') on the small, San Francisco based Onyx label in 1968.
+They formed in 1967 and spent most of their time gigging around San Jose and the Bay Area, include at the Matrix.
+Members included Paul Ziegler (guitar), Billy Dean Andrus (guitar), Cecil Bollinger (bass) and Patrick McIntire (drums).
+It should be noted that Ziegler and Andrus were both long time buddies with Jorma Kaukonen of the Jefferson Airplane.

 (Original 45 Label: Onyx 2202, A - 1968)